outl1ne/create-frontend/readme.md

 ## Project structure

 * `/client` - your frontend source code lives here.
+Can be configured with `entryPoints`
 * `/public/build` - your production code will be built here.
 * `/asset-manifest.json` - this file is generated automatically, and contains the paths for your app entry points.
 Use this to link the assets in your